 - the means with which the personal data will be transferred;

-- the fact that the transfer of the personal data is subject to an opt-out; and
+- the fact that the transfer of the personal data is subject to an opt-out;

-- where to provide such opt-out exercise notice.
+- where to provide such opt-out exercise notice;

-PPC guidelines only state that the length of the 'expiration period' will vary depending on factors such as the nature of the business, how close the relationship between the principal and the PIC is, the nature of the personal data to be transferred, and how quickly the PIC can handle the principal's exercising of its opt-out rights.
+The PPC guidelines only state that the length of the 'expiration period' will vary depending on factors such as the nature of the business, how close the relationship between the principal and the PIC is, the nature of the personal data to be transferred, and how quickly the PIC can handle the principal's exercising of its opt-out rights.

-It has been clarified that transfers pursuant to the opt-out rule will not be available for personal information which has been obtained:
+Transfers pursuant to the opt-out rule will not be available for personal information which has been obtained: